Caliburn-Micro/caliburn-micro.github.io/documentation/configuration.md

 ![View with data](/public/images/documentation/view-with-data.png)

 #### How it works
 Caliburn.Micro uses a simple naming convention to locate Views for ViewModels.
 Essentially, it takes the FullName and removes “Model” from it.

+So, given:
+`MyApp.ViewModels.MyViewModel`

+It would look for:
+`MyApp.Views.MyView`

-So, given MyApp.ViewModels.MyViewModel, it would look for MyApp.Views.MyView.
-Looking at the View and ViewModel side-by-side, you can see that the TextBox with x:Name=”Name” is bound to the “Name” property on the VM.
+Looking at the View and ViewModel side-by-side, you can see that the TextBox with x:Name=”Name” is bound to the “Name” property on the ViewModel.
 You can also see that the Button with x:Name=”SayHello” is bound to the method with the same name on the ViewMModel.
 The `CanSayHello` property is guarding access to the `SayHello` action by disabling the Button.
 These are the basics of Caliburn.Micro’s ActionMessage and Conventions functionality.

 There’s much more to show.
 Next, we can integrate an IoC container such as MEF.